 Heal Your Arm Now with the Latest in Science

-This Fast Arm Recovery System uses a 4 week System Calendar proven to heal the arm and rebuild it ASAP to get you back to the game.
+This Fast Arm Recovery System uses a 4-week System Calendar proven to heal the arm and rebuild it ASAP to get you back to the game.
 NOT INTENDED TO REPLACE AN OFF-SEASON DEVELOPMENT PROGRAM LIKE THE 3X AND 2X PROGRAMS.

-This system includes two phase of training with 8 different components.
+This system includes two phases of training with 8 different components.
 The first step or phase was developed to speed the healing process and the second step or phase was built to speed the strengthening and recovery process.

 If you are in pain and need help immediately to get back to the season in weeks then this is the course for you.
 If you are concerned about injury this isn’t here to replace a doctor.
 Please visit a doctor before starting this course if you are injured.